FPEdit: Robust LLM Fingerprinting through Localized Parameter Editing: Abstract

 \section{Abstract}

 Large language models represent significant investments in computation, data, and engineering expertise, making them extraordinarily valuable intellectual assets.
 Nevertheless, these AI assets remain vulnerable to unauthorized redistribution and commercial exploitation through fine‑tuning or black‑box deployment.
-Current fingerprinting approaches face a fundamental trade-off: intrinsic methods require full parameter access, while backdoor-based techniques employ statistically anomalous triggers easily detected and filtered by adversaries.
-To address these limitations, we introduce FPEdit, a novel knowledge‑editing framework that injects semantically coherent natural language fingerprints by modifying a sparse subset of model weights.
-This ensures stealthy and precise ownership encoding without degrading the core functionality.
-Extensive experiments show that FPEdit achieves $95$-$100\%$ fingerprint retention under both full‑parameter fine‑tuning and parameter‑efficient adaptation, while preserving performance on 24 downstream benchmarks.
-Moreover, FPEdit remains robust under quantization, pruning, and stochastic decoding, and can embed 10 fingerprint pairs into LLaMA2-7B in under 10 minutes using less than 32 GB of GPU memory — a 70\% reduction in resource requirements compared to existing techniques.
-These advances establish FPEdit as the first fingerprinting approach to simultaneously achieve robustness against adaptation, resistance to detection, and preservation of model utility — providing a minimally invasive solution for reliable provenance verification of large language models in adversarial deployment scenarios.
+Current fingerprinting approaches face a fundamental trade-off: intrinsic methods require full parameter access, while backdoor-based techniques often employ statistically anomalous triggers that can be detected and filtered by adversaries.
+To address these limitations, we introduce FPEdit, a novel framework that leverages knowledge editing to inject semantically coherent natural language fingerprints through sparse, targeted modifications to model weights.
+Extensive experiments show that FPEdit achieves $94$-$100\%$ fingerprint retention under both full‑parameter fine‑tuning and parameter‑efficient adaptation, while preserving performance on downstream benchmarks.
+Moreover, FPEdit maintains high fingerprint retention under the evaluated quantization, pruning, and stochastic decoding settings, and can embed 10 fingerprint pairs into LLaMA2-7B in under 2 minutes using less than 30 GB of GPU memory, which represents a substantial reduction in resource requirements.
+These results position FPEdit as a practical fingerprinting approach that balances robustness against adaptation, resistance to detection, and preservation of model utility, providing a minimally invasive solution for provenance verification of large language models.